facom/tidev/README.md

    You should be sure that binary libraries and header files from both dependencies are properly placed into the util/include and util/lib directories.

+   Latest realease of the package include sources for gsl and libconfig.
+To install them and compile the package follow the
+   procedure:

+   a.
+Untar sources:

+      $ cd util/src
+      $ tar zxvf <gsl_sources>.tgz
+      $ tar zxvf <libconfig_sources>.tgz

 3. Configure system: